w1ne/w1ne.github.io/src/content/projects/komatachi.md

 ---
 name: Komatachi K0
 order: 5
-summary: Affordable dual-arm mobile robot with a 640 mm self-locking lift, built in Europe.
-LeRobot-native, target price €1,899 as a kit.
+summary: A two-arm robot for home chores, built in Europe.
+It drives around the house, reaches from the floor to the top shelf, and learns a chore when you show it once.
-status: Prototype in build
+status: Reservations open
 topics:
   - robotics
-  - LeRobot
+  - home robots
   - hardware
   - Europe
 featuredNotes:
   - komatachi-k0
 ---

-Komatachi K0 is a two-arm mobile manipulator designed for the home and built in Europe.
-Both arms ride a carriage on a 640 mm self-locking telescopic column, so the working height covers everything from the floor to a high shelf.
-The base is differential drive, the computer is a Raspberry Pi 4, and inference runs off-board.
+Komatachi K0 is a two-arm robot that does chores around the house.
+It drives itself between rooms, raises its arms from the floor to a high shelf, and grips with soft fingers that sense how hard they are holding.
+You teach it a chore by guiding its arms through the motions once, and it repeats them.

-The K0 is a LeRobot robot: it registers as robot type `komatachi_k0` and works with LeRobot's calibrate, teleoperate, record and train commands unchanged.
-On top of that, Komatachi adds a safety layer that LeRobot does not have.
-It reads servo current every control loop to catch a stalled joint before the gear train strips, senses grip force, and provides a hardware E-stop that opens a motor-power contactor.
+The K0 is designed and assembled in Europe and runs on LeRobot, the open robotics stack, with a safety layer on top: it watches how hard each joint is working, and a hardware stop button cuts the motors if the computer freezes.

-It is sold as a kit at a target price of €1,899 ex-VAT, with €199 refundable reservations.
-The prototype is under construction, and every unmeasured figure is labelled a target specification.
+It costs €1,899, with €199 reservations that you can cancel for a full refund at any time.

 - [Website and reservations](https://komatachi.com)
 - [Komatachi K0 article](/notes/komatachi-k0/)